consilience/laravel-extended-logging/README.md

 // ...

     'channels' => [
-        'stderr' => [
+        'my-extended-logging-channel' => [
             //
-            // monolog is the bare driver.
+            // monolog is the underlying driver.
             //
             'driver' => 'monolog',
             //
-            // This is the handler to use within monolog, with any parameters
-            // to configure it.
+            // This is the handler to use within monolog, with any parameters to configure it.
             // Handlers can be found in \Monolog\Handler namespace.
             //
             'handler' => StreamHandler::class,